 “I am so excited to learn about the campaigning and communications field as a whole, picking up tricks of the trade as I go.
 I am pleased to be offered a role with an organisation whose ethos fits so in line with my personal beliefs.”

-Lizzie Lewis, Content Trainee, who will be working for the good news outlet, The Rooftop, said:
+Lizzie Lewis, Content Trainee, who will be working for the positive news outlet, The Rooftop, said:

 “I’m thrilled and proud to be one of Campaign Collective’s first Kickstarters!
 It’s going to be a fantastic learning experience and a real boost for the start of my career in communications.”

-Sarah Colombini, Founder Member of Campaign Collective, added:
+Sarah Colombini, Founder Member of Campaign Collective, said: